danisaurus/nudge/README.md

 2. Allow nudge to monitor your gmail and twitter for inactivity and sentiment.
 3. Set up a support network of people whom you trust.
 4. Set up nudges based on your preferences (e.g. If you go inactive on your gmail for a specific amount of time, write a nudge message you would like your supporters to recieve.)
-5. Check in with yourself by indicating your present mood.
+5. Check in with yourself by logging your present mood.
 6. Track your daily moods by viewing your activity chart.

 # Screenshots: